Forward Linkages (Supplying Extractives’ Downstream Sectors)

 This paper discusses the capacity to translate high growth rates and increased industrial development from extractive resources into ...

-Forward or “downstream” linkages entail the processing or refining of extractive industry-produced raw material and the further value addition or beneficiation of the raw material.
+“Forward” (or “downstream”) linkages entail the processing or refining of extractive-industry-produced raw material and any other work that adds further value to this material.

-For mineral resources the ore is separated from the rock such that the separated ore can now be refined into a form that enables them to be used as inputs into other processes – generally termed semi fabrication – and then into a variety of other products.
+In the case of mineral resources, the ore is separated from the rock and refined (or “semi-fabricated”) into a form that enables its use as an input into other processes, and then into a variety of other products.

-For both oil and gas, and mineral products, decisions need to be made first regarding processing and refining, and then, regarding the production or beneficiation of further downstream products.
+For both oil and gas, and mineral resources, decisions regarding processing and refining need to be made first, before decisions regarding other activities further downstream.

-The purpose of this topic of the ELLED Framework is to describe the opportunities, challenges, and risks associated with the pursuit of downstream beneficiation of mineral and oil and gas outputs.
-Policymakers and regulators need to fully understand the potential benefits, real constraints and obstacles, and the policy options available by exploring all the subtopics.
+The purpose of this section of the ELLED Framework is to describe the opportunities, challenges, and risks associated with the downstream beneficiation of mineral and oil and gas outputs.
+Policy makers and regulators need to fully understand these, and the policy options available for addressing them.
+Exploring all the articles listed, by subtopic, under the “Forward Linkages” topic heading will provide a good starting point.